Gurupatil0003/DSA_Tutorial/Tree/Tree_Properties.md

 ## 3. In a Binary Tree with N nodes, the minimum possible height or the minimum number of levels is Log2(N+1):

+## 5. In a Binary tree where every node has 0 or 2 children, the number of leaf nodes is always one more than nodes with two children:

 ```c
          A
        /   \